 • 32 oz. plain yogurt, see notes

-• 1 large package sugar-free raspberry Jello (see notes)
+• 1 large package sugar-free Jello (see notes)

 Instructions

-3. Remove the bowl from the microwave and stir several times, then microwave 1 minute more.
+• Remove the bowl from the microwave and stir several times, then microwave 1 minute more.
+Be sure all the Jello is mixed into the yogurt.

-5. Refrigerate three hours or until set, then cut and serve, with a dollop of Sugar-Free Whipped topping or whipped cream if desired.
-You can also layer it into a parfait glass as shown in the photo above.
+• Refrigerate three hours or until set, then cut and serve, with a dollop of Zero Sugar Reddi Whip topping or whipped cream if desired.
+You can also layer it into a parfait glass.

 Nutritional information does not include whipped topping or whipped cream.